AI4WORK-Project/AIT-testing/README.md

 OKS/AP or multiperson association accuracy.
 Image-only pose instead reports `pose_confidence_surrogate`: the average per-keypoint maximum sigmoid confidence.
 It is bounded but not calibrated as a probability (zero maps give 0.5).
 Image-only pose BO uses this surrogate, never fake F1 or accuracy.

 Unavailable metrics are `null` in JSON and `N/A` in the terminal.
 Coverage measures diversity of joint cluster assignments of selected internal neuron activations.
-For pose it is not coverage of keypoint coordinates, anatomical correctness or a guarantee of accuracy.
-Correlation-based BO using unlabeled confidence does not validate pose quality.

 ### Direct neuron-score pretraining